Cura : Care Beyond Boundaries Logo

 About Risks And Recovery

-• what complications are most relevant for this procedure and how are they handled
+• which complications are most relevant for this procedure and how are they managed

 • what warning signs should prompt urgent contact or assessment